3 Easy Ways to Get a Video Wallpaper for Your Desktop

-Desktop backgrounds are nice, but they’re a bit… well, static.
-It’s time to end all of that and make your desktop background move — with a video.
+Desktop wallpapers are nice to look at, but they can be a little static.
+It’s time to end all of that and set a video wallpaper instead.

 Several tools are available for this, each with slightly differing results.
-You should find that one of these works for you.
+But whatever your platform, be it Windows 10, macOS, Linux or Chrome OS, you should find one that works for you.

 Select a Video for Your Desktop Background

 Before you get started setting a video as a desktop background, you need to spend a few moments considering which video clip you wish to use.

 Different types of videos are suitable for different purposes.
 For example, if you just want to enjoy your favorite movie while you work or browse the web, simply choose a video of a suitable length.

 If, however, you really want an eye-catching desktop background, then selecting a shorter clip would be more appropriate, especially if it’s something that will be striking when looped.
 Video clips and GIFs can both be used.

 Here are three ways to set a video wallpaper for your desktop, on Windows 10, macOS, Linux, and Chrome OS.

 1. Set a Video Background on Windows With PUSH Video Wallpaper